grw20/1073iOS1/README.md

 This is an example README.md

-David Evans / dse4@pitt.edu
+Geoffrey Wolf / grw20@pitt.edu
 ==================

 Three Facts About Me
 ---

-*   I was born in Oakland, just a few blocks from the Cathedral
+*   I was born in Harrisburg, PA
-*   I have two dogs.
+*   I'm an Extra Class Amateur Radio Operator (AB3LS is my callsign)
-*   I can't stand when people whistle in public.
+*   I'm fluent in Morse Code

 ---